mjs8837/DogSearchAPI/README.md

 # DogSearchAPI
-Class Project using a dog searching API to find pictures of different dog breeds.
+Group class project using a dog searching API to find pictures of different dog breeds.